 Rule Aspects

 322 SP C2

-323 SP C2
+323 SP T C2

-324 - D -
+324

-325 D.I.B.
-B.
+325 D. I. B.

 Rule Name Indication 322 CLEAR SLIDE DETECTOR SIGNAL Proceed; slide detector not actuated.
 323 SLIDE DETECTOR WARNING SIGNAL Approach actuated slide detector prepared to stop short of obstruction.
-324 Visual reminder to push-pull trains that Ru applies in the block governed by this signal NOTE: Located on or near the mast of distinguished signals in territory where push-pull trains operate, cab signals are not in service, and maximum speed of trains exceeds 30 MPH 325 DELAYED IN BLOCK SIGN Visual reminder to push-pull trains that Rule 281 applies to station stops made at this station.
+324 DISTANT SIGNAL MARKER Visual reminder to push-pull trains that Rule 281 applies in the block governed by this signal.
+NOTE: Located on or near the mast of distant signals in territory where push-pull trains operate, cab signals are not in service, and the maximum speed of trains exceeds 30 MPH.
+325 DELAYED IN BLOCK SIGN Visual reminder to push-pull trains that Rule 281 applies to station stops made at this station.
 NOTE: Located at or near the end of passenger stations in blocks between distant signals and home signals in territory where push-pull trains operate, cab signals are not in service, and the maximum speed of trains exceeds 30 MPH.